Earthquake of magnitude 3.3 strikes Tibet - www.lokmattimes.com

 Earthquake of magnitude 3.3 strikes Tibet

-Tibet, November 27 : An earthquake of magnitude 3.3 struck Tibet on Thursday, a statement by the National Center ...
+Tibet, December 1 : An earthquake of magnitude 3.3 struck Tibet in the early hours of Monday, as reported ...

-Tibet, November 27 : An earthquake of magnitude 3.3 struck Tibet on Thursday, a statement by the National Center for Seismology (NCS) said.
+Tibet, December 1 : An earthquake of magnitude 3.3 struck Tibet in the early hours of Monday, as reported by the National Center for Seismology (NCS).

-The earthquake occurred at a shallow depth of 10km, making it susceptible to aftershocks.
+The 3.3 magnitude earthquake struck Tibet at a depth of 50 kilometres.

-For more information Download the BhooKamp App https://t.co/5gCOtjdtw0 @DrJitendraSingh @OfficeOfDrJS @Ravi_MoES @Dr_Mishra1966 @ndmaindia pic.twitter.com/hTsQ0yTRnn— National Center for Seismology (@NCS_Earthquake) November 27, 2025

-Earlier on November 18, another earthquake of magnitude 4.2 struck the region at a depth of 10km.
+An earthquake of magnitude 3.0 struck Tibet in the early hours of Sunday.

 Shallow earthquakes are generally more dangerous than deep earthquakes.
 This is because the seismic waves from shallow earthquakes have a shorter distance to travel to the surface, resulting in stronger ground shaking and potentially more damage to structures and greater casualties.